capstanlqc/project_task_fr-ZZ_omt/02_repetitions.md

 ## Section 04: Tags

+### Exercise 04.1

+1. Go to Segment #9 “There are no <g1>right</g1> answers.”
+2. Notice the tags in the segments.
+@quiz: what do you think these are?
+How to we handle them: should we ignore them or reproduce them in the translation?
+3. Translate segment #9: “There are no <g1>right</g1> answers.”Suggested translation: "Il n’y a pas de bonne réponse."
+4. Select the corresponding translation of “right” in the target (i.e.: “bonne”) and press Ctrl+Space.
+5. Notice how this opens the auto-completer.
+6. Press Crtl+Space several times to show all the options.
+Keep the “Missing tags” window open.
+7. Press Enter after selecting the first option <g1>|</g1>.
+8. Notice how the tags embedded the selected text in the translation.

+### Exercise 04.2

+1. Go to Segment #30 “<g1>Don’t Open This Email</g1>”
+@quiz: what do you notice?
+2. You need to move the tag <g1>, it has the be around the same content in the target as in the source.
+3. First option: Double click on the tag <g1> then drag and drop it where it belongs.
+4. Second option: Double click on the tag <g1> and delete it.
+Place the cursor where you want the tag to appear, press Ctrl+Space and Enter the tag.
+Exercise 04.03
+1. Go to Segment #39: “The translator had to pay attention to formatting such as <g1>bold</g1>, <g2>italics</g2>, <g3>underline</g3>.”
+2. Notice how the tags are missing around every corresponding text in the translation.
+3. Select the translation of “bold” (i.e.: “le gras”), press Ctrl+Space and insert the tag pairs.
+4. Notice how the automatically surround the selected word.
+5. Do the same for the translation of “italics” and “underline” (i.e.: “l’italique” and “le soulignement”).

 ## Section 05.
 Matches < MS: WIP
 ## Section 06.
 Autotext
 ## Section 07.
 Search: AM